hmrtn/traceth/README.md

 ### Details

 Any transaction on an EVM compatible protocol that involves a contract address can execute arbitrarily complex instructions, including acting on previously stored data with other accounts and addresses.
-The receipt of a transaction contains a status code indicating the its success or failure, but no other information relevant to the executions context.
-Hence it can be necessary to ask a client/node to trace a transaction by re-executing the the contract instructions and parsing the transactions in a useful structure to understand what (if any) transactions, modifications, and external code were invoked.
+The receipt of a transaction contains a status code indicating its success or failure, but no other information relevant to the context of the execution.
+Hence it can be necessary to ask a client/node to trace a transaction by re-executing the contract instructions and parsing the transactions in a useful structure to understand what (if any) transactions, modifications, and external code were invoked.
 The issue with this is the tracing modes and format is fragmented amongst popular clients.

-This project is meant to serve as a repository of information about each client and it's tracing APIs with the goal of eventually standardizing key formats.
+This project is meant to serve as a repository of information about each client and its tracing APIs to eventually standardize key trace formats.